ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ```
 If `<TAB>` does not work (or just show you `help` and `clean`), it is probably
 because did not `source ./config.dot.sh`.
-Autocompletion does not work on the backends.
+Auto-completion does not work on the backends.

 When you ask `make` to build a target, it will determine everything that needs
 to be done to achieve that goal, for instance if want to build `var.Abs`: